planetscale/docs/content/docs/understanding-replicas.md

 # Understanding replicas

-This document describes the basic concept of replicas in the PlanetScale Database context.
+This document describes the basic concept of replicas in the PlanetScale CNDb context.

 ## What is a replica?